Other than this here site, I’ve been published around the web.

 "a pop culture blog with a personality disorder."

-During my time at Bishop Fox, I've written many things, including (but certainly not limited to) the following:
+During my time at Bishop Fox, I wrote many things, including (but certainly not limited to) the following:

 Securing a Competitive Advantage (case study)